 From the Committee Chair

-On behalf of the Provost’s General University Classroom committee, I would like to provide some information about the Pullman campus general university classrooms and planning efforts.
-At the state level, policy makers continue to be very interested in how well space is used and because campus real estate is always in high demand, the work of the 14-member classroom committee remains critical.
-The broad committee membership includes, for example, faculty members, the Vice Provost for Undergraduate Education and staff from the registrar’s office, academic media services and facilities.
+On behalf of the Provost’s General University Classroom committee, I would like to share with you news about the Pullman committee’s focus and planning efforts.
+State policy makers continue to be interested in how well university space is used and because campus real estate is always in demand, the planning work of the 14-member classroom committee remains critical.
+Committee membership includes, for example, faculty members, ASWSU President, the Vice Provost for Undergraduate Education, staff from the registrar’s office, academic media services and facilities.

-As chairperson for this university committee, I invite you to contact me or others if you have questions, ideas or information that you think might be useful to our on-going efforts.
+As chairperson for this university committee, please be sure to contact me or other committee members if you have questions, ideas or information that you think might be useful to our on-going efforts.
 Thank you!

 Deborah S. Carlson